kvizconde/COMP-2526---Java/README.md

-# COMP-2526---Java
-BCIT assignments from COMP 2526 - Object-Oriented Programming with Java
+BCIT Assignments from COMP 2526 - Object-Oriented Programming with Java